 The Gazetteer of Scotland, W Chalmers, Dundee 1803.

+You can see the administrative areas in which Farnell has been placed at times in the past.
 Select one to see a link to a map of that particular area.

-You can see maps centred on OS grid reference NO626555 (Lat/Lon: 56.69322, -2.624496), Farnell which are provided by:
+You can see maps centred on OS grid reference NO618559 (Lat/Lon: 56.69322, -2.624496), Farnell which are provided by:

 - Google Maps

 - National Library of Scotland (Old Ordnance Survey maps)